Ag. Operations Management

 AOM students complete a common core curriculum to build knowledge and strengthen critical thinking skills.
 Each student also selects a specific focus or concentration.
 All new AOM students will consult with an advisor and select from the above list to determine their specific coursework.
 Concentration areas include:

-- Sustainable Energy and Facilities
+- Sustainable Land, Energy, and Water

 - Agribusiness Management